Day 2

 In 1864 representatives from the provinces of Canada (now Ontario and Quebec), New Brunswick, Nova Scotia, and PEI met at the Province House to discuss uniting as a confederation, probably why the Confederation name is so ubiquitous throughout PEI.
 But when the Confederation of Canada actually came into being, Prince Edward Islanders did not sign on, wanting to maintain their separate island identity.
 Then they got into serious debt building their railroad and, in order to avoid ruinous bankruptcy, decided that maybe joining up wasn't such a bad idea.

 A street near the Province House in Charlottetown.
+The city has a homey feel to it. |

-We were still aiming to stay primarily at provincial campgrounds which are generally superior in most ways to the private ones.
-By my calculations we had about 30 miles to ride after leaving Charlottetown around one o'clock to get to Northumberland Provincial Park, on the southern coast.
-We'd have plenty of time.
+in most ways to the private ones.
+By my calculations we had about 30 miles to ride after leaving Charlottetown around one o'clock to get to

 And forget about "..beautiful rolling hill scenery, quaint villages and broad bay seascapes..."
-Wwere in the middle of nowhere, far from any towns and the only views we had were of green plants crowding each side of the path.
+We were in the middle of nowhere, far from any towns and the only views we had were of green plants crowding each side of the path.
 Then we were riding through a dark tunnel of trees.
 We'd come to a road and see no signs, no hint of where we were.
 I had some idea from our road map that the longer we stayed on this, the further we'd get from the main road and ocean views.

 Maybe the gradient never exceeds 2%, but all we could maintain was an unsteady ride at 9 mph.
 Give me hills on solid ground.